codio/tutorial_yo_angular/annotations.md

 @annotation:tour ls-mods1
 #Modifying index.html for Local Storage
+There are now 4 tutorial steps you'll run through to get persistant storage up and running, so don't start previewing just yet!

 Modify `app/index.html` to include the new Angular module by add the following after the other Angular script tags:

     <script src="bower_components/angular-local-storage/angular-local-storage.js"></script>